 All complaint information will be handled sensitively, telling only those who need to know and following any relevant data protection requirements.

 Overall responsibility for this policy and its implementation lies with the Chief Executive Officer (CEO) who should act in accord with the policy and who should, in accord with the delegate authority, refer appropriate matters to the Trustees of the Finance and Human Resources Committee and Board of Trustee.

 We aim to set the highest standards for our fundraising activity.
 However, there may be times when our fundraising falls short of these and when this happens, we would like to know so we can address these as quickly as possible to put things right and make necessary improvements.
 We take any complaint very seriously and promise to investigate these thoroughly.

 The Police Treatment Centres is registered with the Fundraising Regulator and our fundraising team is committed to following the Code of Fundraising Practice.

-If you have feedback on any of our fundraising activity, we encourage you to send your comments, to the Head of Donor Recruitment and Charity Engagement (HDRCE) together with the details of the activity to us within 14 days.
+If you have feedback on any of our fundraising activity, we encourage you to send your comments to the Head of Donor Recruitment and Charity Engagement (HDRCE) together with the details of the activity, within 14 days.
 It would help if you are able to send any materials to support your complaint.

-Concerns or complaints regarding our fundraising activity can be address to:
+Concerns or complaints regarding our fundraising activity can be addressed to:

 Or telephone 01423 504448 and ask for Head of Donor Recruitment and Charity Engagement.